AG7GN/ssh-hamwan/README.md

 ## Background

 HamWAN uses frequencies that are allocated for use by Amateur Radio operators.
-As such, the use of those frequencies is subject to FCC Part 97.
+As such, the use of those frequencies is subject to FCC Part 97 rules.
 Part 97 prohibits passing "messages encoded for the purpose of obscuring their meaning".
 This means that you cannot use the privacy features of cryptography because it would "obscure the message".
 This does not ban cryptography on ham frequencies outright, though.
 The [HamWAN web site](http://hamwan.org) has a nice summary of how Part 97 affects HamWAN entitled [Internet and Part 97](http://hamwan.org/Administrative/Internet%20and%20Part%2097.html).

-By design, Secure Shell (SSH) uses encryption to prevent prying eyes from seeing traffic between hosts.
-SSH is commonly used to manage hosts and other end systems.
+Secure Shell (SSH) is commonly used to remotely manage end and intermediate systems.
+By design, SSH uses encryption to prevent prying eyes from seeing traffic between hosts.
 This document describes how to install __ssh-hamwan__, an OpenSSH server and client, on a Raspberry Pi.
 It allows SSH to be used without encrypting the traffic.  __ssh-hamwan__ can operate concurrently with the regular SSH client and server that's installed and usually enabled on most Linux hosts including the Pi.

 ## Notes